 Beetroot Orange Brownies.
 PIN IT.

 Beetroot Orange Brownies – The Recipe

-- 4 medium sized roots , weighing in at 350g once topped, tailed and skinned) Beetroot - boiled
+- 4 medium sized beetroots, weighing in at 350g once topped, tailed and skinned) – cooked (boiled or roasted)

 - Melt the chocolate and butter together in a pan over very low heat.
 Stir until smooth, then allow to cool.